gebi/sun-java6/README.md

 Oracle Java 6 On Debian
 =======================

+!!
+ABANDONED !! - use java-package (make-jpkg) which went into debian again!

+* This package does not build anymore with java 6u37

 Rationale
 ---------
  * Most of our software didn't work with OpenJDK on debian stable `Squeeze`.